 Sub-phase Scope Support: DISC Application Hardware, software, and contract services to implement a Deer Island plant-wide computerized database of all plant systems (electrical, gas, water, etc).
+Current systems deemed sufficient, remaining project removed in FY14.
 Document Format Conversion Conversion of Deer Island construction documents into electronic format and completion of document-reference database.
 This work is in process, and has several phases.
-Expect completion by the end of FY14.
+Expect completion by the end of FY16.
 As-Needed Design Phases 5, 6, and 7 On-going technical design services and/or construction support to supplement existing engineering resources for specialized or complex engineering issues.
 Typically, the contracts are issued in tandem and run for two years each.
 Starting with Phase 6, the contract length was extended to three years each.
-Phases 6-1 and 6-2 ended by October 2012, followed by phases 7-1, 7-2, and 7-3 (three contracts awarded in FY13).
-Deer Island As-Needed Technical Design Added in FY08 as part of the Master Plan, this subphase is a placeholder, used to continue the technical design services and/or construction support in the same fashion as the contracts listed above.
-Starting in FY13, have three contracts at \$600,000 per year each.
-Each series of new contracts will be deducted from this placeholder and given their own subphase numbers.
+Phases 6-1 and 6-2 ended by October 2012, followed by phases 7-1, 7-2, and 7-3 (three contracts awarded in FY13, at \$1.6M each over the three years).
+Deer Island As-Needed Technical Design This subphase is a placeholder, used to continue the technical design service and/or construction support in the same fashion as the contracts listed above Each series of new contracts will be deducted from this placeholder and given their own subphase numbers.